Symptoms of Menopause

 Age may affect your hair volume and also make it thin.
 However, menopause accelerates the two and also makes you lose hair faster.

 Your nails may break easily during menopause.
 Oestrogen is essential in keeping the keratin layer, which strengthens your nails, strong.
-When it reduces, the keratin layer weakens to cause brittle nails in many women in their menopause.
+When it reduces, the keratin layer weakens to cause brittle nails in many sufferers in their menopause.

 Strain in your muscles is often associated with stress.
 Since menopause is associated with symptoms like anxiety and stress, your muscles may tighten.
 Yoga and meditation can, however, relieve stress and help your body relax for your muscles to loosen.